-Administrative Procedure - Accommodating Transgender Students or Gender Non-Conforming Students
+Administrative Procedure - Accommodating Transgender, Nonbinary, or Gender Non-conforming Students

-This procedure's accommodation and support guidelines advance the District's goals of: (1) providing all students equal access to a safe, non-hostile learning environment, and (2) implementing risk management controls in a developing and unsettled area of the law in which the federal Office of Civil Rights and Dept. of Justice have issued guidance.
+This procedure's accommodation and support guidelines advance the District's goals of: (1) providing all students equal access to a safe, non-hostile learning environment, and (2) implementing risk management controls in a developing and unsettled area of the law in which the federal Office of Civil Rights (OCR) and Dept. of Justice )DOJ)have issued guidance.

-While there is no mandate requiring procedures for accommodating transgender students or gender non-conforming students, this procedure guides school officials through the: (1) application of State and federal anti-discrimination laws to this student population, and (2) common needs in which transgender or gender non-conforming students may request accommodations and support at school.
+While there is no mandate requiring procedures for accommodating transgender, nonbinary and gender non-conforming students, this procedure guides school officials through the: (1) application of State and federal anti-discrimination laws to this student population, and (2) common needs for which transgender, nonbinary and gender non-conforming students may request accommodations and support at school.
 This procedure applies to all school activities, school-provided transportation, and school-sponsored events regardless of where they occur.

 The Building Principal, Nondiscrimination Coordinator,[2] and/or Complaint Manager, with input from others as appropriate, will implement this procedure.
-They will work with each transgender or gender non-conforming student, and as appropriate with the student's parent(s)/guardian(s), to manage a student's accommodations and supports on a case-by-case basis.
+They will work with each transgender, nonbinary and gender non-conforming student, and as appropriate with the student's parent(s)/guardian(s), to manage a student's accommodations and supports on a case-by-case basis.
 The Board Attorney will be consulted concerning legal compliance.